Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

 # DevSecOps Bootcamp: Use AWS SSM to Deploy Application to EC2 Instance

 ## Project Details
-**Part 1**: Create dedicated AWS IAM user for GitLab CI with least privilege access to securely upload image to AWS ECR.
+**Part 1**: Create new EC2 role to allow more secure access from GitLab CI using AWS SSM instead of SSH.

 ## Table of contents